What are the risks of online gaming?

 Check what the game is about

+There are so many different games your children can play.
+It's important to find out what a game involves before you let your children play it.
 You can find out more about a game by looking at reviews online.
 You can even find video reviews for most games that will show you what the gameplay is like.
-Most games also have an PEGI rating.
+Most games also have a PEGI rating.
 This shows the age range that this game is suitable for.
 For example, if a game is rated 7, this means it is suitable for children ages 7 and older.

 Change settings/activate parental controls